 Please submit a message through our Contact Us page requesting that we add you to the music calendar and we will respond to your request promptly.

 Yes.
 Visit the market tent where you can swipe your debit or credit card to get “Market Dollars” that can be spent with any Brookside Farmers’ Market vendor.
 Many vendors are also capable of accepting cards at their booths.

 Yes!
-Through the Beans&Greens program your SNAP dollars go twice as far!
-Swipe your card at the market tent and you receive double the value of SNAP dollars up to $30/week.
+Through the Double Up Food Bucks program your SNAP dollars go twice as far!
+Swipe your card at the market tent and you receive double the value of SNAP dollars up to $25/week.
 Shop Brookside and get the freshest, most healthy, local, organic food to share with your friends and family.